|

 In this section of my Web site, I hope to relay the excitement I feel when reading some of

-the newer books on the market.
-I hope to review books in subject areas that reflect my own
+the better books on the market.
+I review books in subject areas that reflect my own

 I chose these books for their